danbev/learning-ai/notes/ggml-quantization.md

 delta ~ 0.0333
 ```
 This means that all values in my set of floating point numbers will be divided
-by this delta so that they will be able to be represented by one of the number
+by this delta so that they will be able to be represented by one of the numbers
 in the range from 0-15.
-And the max value will be mapped to the value 15 because
+And the max value will be mapped to the value 15.
 ```
 0.0333 * 15 = 0.4995 ~ 0.5
 ```